 Top 5 Homeowners Insurance Claims (and Tips for Avoiding Them)

-Roof damage from trees falling in a windstorm or hail damage caused by strong storms like hurricanes should be covered by your insurance policy, but flood damage is typically excluded.
+Weather-related damage from wind and hailstorms consistently tops the list of homeowner insurance claims, according to the Insurance Information Institute (iii).
+Roof damage from falling trees and hail damage are typically covered, but flood damage is almost always excluded.
 Check with your insurance partner to make sure you have the right coverage for your home and needs.

-As we’ve seen from recent storms, the damages from a natural disaster can be devastating, but these precautions can help lower your risk:
+As we’ve seen in recent years, the damages from a natural disaster can be devastating, but these precautions can help lower your risk:

 - Inspect the trees in your yard once a year.
 If you see dead branches or branches hanging too closely to your home, remove them.